Water’s Many Essences - George Lottermoser

 Ice Remembers - Alli Harper

 Ice is the archivist of the world, holding centuries in its translucent layers.
 Each trapped bubble is a whisper of ancient winds, a chronicle of forgotten seasons—snowfall, ash, storms, and sunlight pressed into memory.
-Alli Harper's luminous collection of images reminds us that in the evolving story of the Earth, even the most enduring forms are transient.

 Not so still life: The way water flows through the natural, mystical, and man-made — Julia Nagai

 Julia Nagai’s dreamy exploration explores how water flows from humans to their co-creations with nature, and connects them to what may lie beyond the physical realm of our Earth.
-Autumnal rituals performed under a cloudy moon in a Tokyo garden connect city dwellers with the changing seasons and bring a moment of stillness to their souls.

 Water, Water Everywhere - Brenda Spielmann

 Brenda Spielmann’s poetic book explores the interplay between nature, mythology, and our relationship with water.
-Brenda’s photographs of Iceland invite you to step into the bones of an ancient world where the landscape is the storyteller, and myth and reality blur.
+You are invited to step into the bones of an ancient world where the landscape is the storyteller, and myth and reality blur.